 Pasta has a million calories and nearly zero nutrition.
 I used to be sad about this.
 But then I learned how to make daikon noodles.
 As a pasta substitute, daikon is a super-appealing superfood.

 For an Asian touch, I like daikon broad noodles, with stir-fried asparagus and black bean sauce.
 Visually, they could pass for rice noodles — with a little imagination.

-As a pasta alternatives homemade daikon gives me a noodle that I can twirl on a fork and slurp with chopsticks.
+As a pasta alternative, homemade daikon gives me a noodle that I can twirl on a fork and slurp with chopsticks.
 I’m very happy chowing down on daikon spaghetti with marinara sauce, olives and toasted pine nuts.

 The daikon radish is a humble, nutritious, root vegetable that’s common in Asia.
 It’s packed with properties that can keep us slim, youthful and energetic.
 This long, white radish is also low in calories, inexpensive and versatile.

 Traditionally, daikon is already used in countless ways: chopped, diced, sliced, slivered, grated and shredded.
 Preparation methods include boiling, steaming, pickling, stir-frying and roasting.
 Raw daikon also works well in salads.